Long Marston railway station: Rolling stock storage depot

-The track between Honeybourne and Long Marston remains open for non-passenger trains to and from Long Marston depot, which was built as a Ministry of Defence facility known as Long Marston Central Engineering Park.
 Since the privatisation of British Rail in the mid-1990s, rolling stock companies (ROSCOs) have used it to store out-of-lease rolling stock.
-The site is secure and secluded to minimise the risk of vandalism.
+The site is secure and secluded, to minimise the risk of vandalism.

-The Stratford on Avon and Broadway Railway Society was based at the former MoD depot, but in 2011 moved its stock elsewhere.
+In June 2021, Porterbrook purchased the site both for long-term rolling stock storage and to develop its Rail Innovation Centre.
+It is building an electrified continuous testing loop, which is due to commence operations in early 2026.

-Long Marston Military Railway
+Military railway

-In 2014, it was announced that a volunteer-run working military railway would be created on the site of the former Ministry of Defence depot.
-The Long Marston Military Railway project sought to keep alive military railway skills, such as re-railing of trains, as well as locomotive driving and track laying, following the disbanding of the British Army's last railway unit, the Royal Logistic Corps 275 Railway Squadron, in March 2014 as a result of Government defence cuts.
+In 2014, it was announced that a volunteer-run working military railway would be created on the site of the former MoD depot.
+The Long Marston Military Railway project sought to keep alive military railway skills, such as the rerailing of trains, locomotive driving and track laying.
+This followe the disbanding of the British Army's last railway unit, the Royal Logistic Corps 275 Railway Squadron, in March 2014 as a result of Government defence cuts.
 The 79 Railway Squadron had been disbanded in 2012.

-A "Military Railfest" was planned for 6–10 May 2015 and was expected to include about 20 former army locomotives.
-Barclay 0-4-0DM Mulberry was already at Long Marston and was joined by USATC S160 Class 2-8-0 number 3278 on 22 April 2014.
-The project had been using the shed vacated by the Stratford on Avon and Broadway Railway.
+A Military Railfest was planned for 6–10 May 2015 and was expected to include about 20 former army locomotives.
+The project had been using the shed vacated by the Stratford on Avon and Broadway Railway in 2011.

-In March 2015, it was reported that the project had collapsed and that the majority of the site would be redeveloped for housing, with sidings retained for the storage of London Underground District line stock for Vivarail's conversion into diesel multiple units.
+In March 2015, it was reported that the project had collapsed and that the majority of the site would be redeveloped for housing.
+Sidings were retained for the storage of the former London Underground's District line D78 Stock, for Vivarail's conversion into diesel multiple units.